 - Led the implementation of the CSS3 framework for the presentation framework and mentored other designers in CSS3.

 - Designed the Dynamics AX 2012 user experience in collaboration with other designers.
-Wrote guidelines for application program managers and third party ISVs to use as part of their implementations.
+Wrote guidelines for program managers and third party ISVs.

 - Designed the user experiences for an HTML based HRM module.